-Notes: Gross disposable income adjusted for the change in net equity of households and pension fund reserves.
+Notes: Gross disposable income adjusted for the change in net equity of households in pension fund reserves.
 For Luxembourg, the first observation refers to 2008.
 For Bulgaria, Estonia, Greece, Cyprus, Latvia, Lithuania, Luxembourg, Hungary and Slovakia, the last observation refers to 2012.
 For Romania, the last observation refers to 2011.
 Data for Croatia and Malta are not available.
+Data for Belgium, Spain, Italy, the Netherlands, Austria, Portugal and Slovenia are based on ESA2010.